mjoblin/netdumplings/docs/pages/quickstart.rst

    dumplings)
 3. Start a dumpling eater ``nd-print`` (to display the dumplings)

-.. warning:: You may need to run ``nd-sniff`` as root, especially if you see errors from ``nd-sniff`` that you don't see with the other CLI tools.
+.. warning:: You may need to run ``nd-sniff`` as root (or as an Adminstrator on Windows), especially if you see errors from ``nd-sniff`` that you don't see with the other CLI tools.
 If you do this and are using a virtualenv, then remember to source your virtualenv after you become root.

 1. Dumpling hub
 ---------------